vedran-kolka-syntio/risingwave-docs/docs/guides/jdbc-mysql-sink-support.md

 ### Enable the connector node in RisingWave

- Please note that RisingWave starts as a cluster.
-To enable a JDBC connector, make sure that the connector node is enabled in the RisingWave cluster.
+ The native JDBC sink connector is implemented by the connector node in RisingWave.
 The connector node handles the connections with upstream and downstream systems.
-You can enable the connector node in two ways:
- - Using the latest docker-compose file of RisingWave demo The connector node is enabled by default in this docker-compose file.
-To learn about how to start RisingWave with this file, see [Docker Compose](../deploy/risingwave-docker-compose.md).
+You can use the docker-compose configuration of the latest RisingWave demo.
+The connector node is enabled by default in this docker-compose configuration.
+To learn about how to start RisingWave with this configuration, see [Docker Compose](../deploy/risingwave-docker-compose.md).
- - Using RiseDev, the developer's tool
-   Download the latest source file of RisingWave.
-Run `./risedev configure` in the root directory of RisingWave and enable the **RisingWave Connector** component.
-Edit the `risedev.yml` file and uncomment the line of code `- use: connector:node` for the default configuration.
-After you complete the changes, you need to run `./risedev dev` to launch the cluster with the new configuration.

 ### Sink from RisingWave